 If you identify errors in the lawsuit against you, you may be able to have it dismissed.

-Step 4: Decide on Your Defense Strategy
+Step 4: Decide on Your Defense Strategy on How to Get a Debt Lawsuit Dismissed

-Understanding that even if you cannot secure a dismissal of the case, you may still have the potential to win the lawsuit is also crucial.
+Understanding that even if you cannot secure a dismissal of the case, you may still have the potential to win the lawsuit through court hearings is also crucial.
 You may have a strong defense to challenge and fight the lawsuit in court.
 But in this situation, you will need to set and wait for a court date.
 This can take several months or longer, and can make the case drag on for a long time.
 But if you have a good defense, it will most likely be worth waiting for the court date.
 However, waiting on trial with a debt collector is similar to playing a game of chicken because both parties often delay resolution, hoping the other will back down, resulting in mounting stress and the uncertainty of the eventual outcome, all while each side tries to outlast the other in a high-stakes standoff.

 Schedule a Consultation With Warren & Migliaccio Today